Youth Equity Learning Cohort

 - Incorporate equity practices into youth programming.

-We are delighted to announce the 18 youth-serving organizational teams who will take part in our 2019-20 cohort.
-More than 50 cohort members will engage in deep reflection and learning about their role as youth workers and their responsibility to offer high quality programs that are responsive, culturally relevant and rooted in equity and justice.
-Together they will learn to analyze youth programs through an equity lens, and focus on improving youth worker practice to advance equity.
+We are delighted to announce the 17 youth-serving organizational teams that will take part in our 2019-20 cohort.
+Nearly 50 cohort members will reflect and learn about their role as youth workers and their responsibility to offer high-quality programs that are responsive, culturally relevant and rooted in equity and justice.
+Together they will learn to analyze youth programs through an equity lens.
+They will focus on improving youth worker practice to advance equity.
+They come from:

 - 180 Degrees, Inc., St. Paul